Akita (city): History

 The area of present-day Akita was part of ancient Dewa Province, and has been inhabited for thousands of years.
 The Jizōden ruins within the city limits are a major archaeological site with artifacts from the Japanese Paleolithic period through the Jōmon and Yayoi periods.
-During the Nara period, the Yamato court established Akita Castle in 733 AD to bring the local Emishi tribes under its control.
+During the Nara period, the imperial court established Akita Castle in 733 AD to bring the local Emishi tribes under its control.
 The area was ruled by a succession of local samurai clans in the Sengoku period, before coming under the control of the Satake clan of Kubota Domain during the Edo period.
 Under the Tokugawa shogunate, a castle town developed around Kubota Castle.

 Meiji and Taishō Eras

 With the start of the Meiji period, Kubota Domain was abolished, and its castle town divided into the towns of Akita and Kubota.
 Akita Prefecture was established in 1871, and Shima Yoshitake was named the first governor.
 Ancient Akita District was divided into Kitaakita and Minamiakita Districts in 1878.
 Most of Akita town burned down in a great fire on 30 April 1886.

 With the establishment of the modern municipalities system on 1 April 1889, the city of Akita was officially established, including former Kubota and Akita towns.
 The port area was separated into Tsuchizaki-Minato Town, which became part of Minamiakita District.
 The first city hall was located inside the former Minamiakita District office.
 In September 1898, the Imperial Japanese Army's 17th Infantry Regiment was based in Akita.
 The first public library was opened in 1898, electrification of Tsuchizaki began in 1901, and Akita Station was opened in 1902, as well as running water and telephone services in 1907.

 The Taishō period brought further development to Akita with Nippon Oil Corporation developing the nearby Kurokawa Oil Fields in 1914, and a branch of the Bank of Japan opening in Akita in 1917.